 As a poet working with English-language versions of Japanese forms such as haiku, haibun, senryu, and tanka, I am interested in the Japanese history of these forms and the incorporation of these forms into other literary traditions including those of the U.S., Britain, Mexico, and Canada.

 Presentations allow me to engage with others who share some of these poetry and research interests.
 An aspect of haiku I am currently considering is how it relates to care.
 My work is informed by the feminist philosopher, Maurice Hamington, and I presented a paper on care and haiku at the Seabeck Haiku Getaway Schedule in Seabeck, Washington fall 2015.
 The discussion that followed helped me begin to see where this work might fit into a larger project Maurice and I are working on involving care and poetry.
 A revised version of the paper was read at the American Literature Association Conference in San Francisco in May 2016.
 Maurice and I then collaborated on revising the paper into an article.
-The article, “A Careful Poetics,” is forthcoming in March 2017 in Juxtapositions.
+The article, “A Careful Poetics,” appeared in March 2017 in Juxtapositions.

 Haiku written by African-American poets is also an area of considerable interest to me.
 I’ve analyzed haiku written by Sonia Sanchez, Lenard D. Moore, and Richard Wright as well as haiku written by Etheridge Knight.

 My work on Sanchez’s haiku, “Reflections of the ‘Haiku Mind’: Formal Innovation in Sonia Sanchez’s Haiku Sequences,” is published in Sonia Sanchez’s Poetic Spirit through Haiku, edited by John Zheng.

 The paper on Moore’s haiku sequences that I delivered at the American Literature Association in 2012 eventually developed into the article, “Sequences of Events: African-American Communal Narratives in the Haiku of Lenard D. Moore.”
 It appears in the collection, African American Haiku: Cultural Visions, also edited by John Zheng.
 Jerry Ward reviewed the book in Southern Quarterly and also shared it on his blog.